 Mainstreaming refers to the process of embedding climate change planning in the spectrum of government ministries, sectoral plans and activities.
-Relevant GCCA: PSIS activities include:

-• a review of the extent of climate change mainstreaming in national strategic plans,
+Relevant GCCA: PSIS activities are given below.

-- policies and budgets in Tuvalu.
-This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms; and - provision of technical assistance to support Tuvalu's negotiating position at the Conference of Parties to the United Nations Framework Convention on Climate Change.
-This links closely with a main pillar of the Global Climate Change Alliance, which is to strengthen dialogue and cooperation on climate change between the European Union and developing countries.
+- A review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Tuvalu.
+This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms. - Preparation of an agricultural marketing plan 2015-2020 to strengthen food security in Tuvalu.